AustralianAntarcticDataCentre/GentleR/index.md

 ## [About](About/).....[Links](Links/).....[Weasel](Weasel/)

 # Discussion material by date
+- 2016-03-03
+  * Discussion of fitting multivariate binomial models to species presence/absence data (Aleks Terauds).
+  * Discussion of the merits of linear and non-linear interpolation of dose-response relationships when data are insufficient to support logistic-type models (Abby Proctor).
 - 2016-02-25
   * Discussion of sampling design for FOCE related work (James Black)
   * Continuing discussion of random forests (Jim Dell)